 Using AWARDS Since: 2013

-For over fifty years, Keystone Community Resources has been serving the needs of those with intellectual and developmental disabilities and their families throughout Pennsylvania.
-The agency offers a wide range of services including day and vocation programs, respite care, and over 50 group homes.
-Keystone also supports residents in New Jersey through a group home and oversees a Supports Coordination Program in eight northern New Jersey counties.
+Keystone Community Resources has been serving the needs of those with intellectual and developmental disabilities and their families throughout Pennsylvania for over 50 years.
+The agency offers a wide range of services: including day and vocational programs, respite care, and over 50 group homes.
+Keystone also oversees a Supports Coordination Program in eight northern New Jersey counties.

-Like many agencies managing multiple programs in different geographic locations and supported by different funders, Keystone faced the challenge of operating efficiently, while maintaining unique reporting and regulatory standards for two separate and distinct jurisdictions.
-To tackle this challenge, Keystone turned to Foothold Technology’s electronic record, AWARDS.
+Like many agencies managing multiple programs in different geographic locations with support from various funders, Keystone faced the challenge of operating efficiently, while maintaining unique reporting and regulatory standards for two separate and distinct jurisdictions.
+To tackle this challenge, Keystone turned to our electronic health record, AWARDS.

-Keystone staff were originally documenting agency data on paper forms accessed through an online shared drive.
-Step one toward a better solution was achieved when the agency made its transition from paper forms to AWARDS.
-Reporting became easier and increased agency efficiency allowing staff more time to provide support to consumers.
+Before AWARDS, Keystone staff were documenting agency data on paper forms housed in an online shared drive.
+After transitioning from paper forms to AWARDS, reporting across the agency became easier and more efficient.

-Step two required a solution that could address the unique regulatory needs of each state, but still support the overall operational, quality assurance and reporting needs of the agency.
-For this step, Keystone staff and the Foothold implementation team partnered to use AWARDS’ FormBuilder tool to create state-specific forms for data collection, reporting and analysis.
+Next, Keystone needed a solution that could address the unique regulatory requirements of each state, while still supporting the overall operational reporting needs of the agency.
+Using the FormBuilder tool, Keystone staff and the Foothold implementation team partnered to create state-specific forms for data collection, reporting and analysis.
 Through FormBuilder, Keystone created a unique workflow for staff in each state.

-Once the program-specific forms were launched in AWARDS, staff began documenting their work specific to program and location.
-Because each username and password corresponds to its appropriate program, nurses and clinicians are automatically directed to the forms appropriate for his or her program.
+Once the state-specific forms were launched in AWARDS, staff began documenting their work according to their specific program and location.
+Because each username corresponds to its appropriate program, nurses and clinicians are automatically directed to the appropriate forms.
 This has been especially beneficial when it comes to documenting psychiatric reviews, which carry different requirements for the two different states in which Keystone operates.
-In Pennsylvania, psychiatric reviews are required every twelve weeks, and in New Jersey, reviews are required every six months, at a minimum.

-By integrating AWARDS into its agency operations, Keystone has not only adapted its method of documentation to achieve more efficiency for the entire agency, but because the regulatory requirements for two different sets of programs are captured in one centralized database, reporting is less of a burden and ensures both flexibility and compliance across multiple programs.
+By integrating AWARDS into its agency operations, Keystone was able to adapt its method of documentation to achieve greater efficiency for the entire agency.
+Because regulatory requirements for two different sets of programs are captured in one centralized database, reporting is less of a burden and ensures both flexibility and compliance across multiple programs.